LiliaFramework/Lilia/documentation/docs/libraries/lia.factions.md

 # Factions Library

-This page documents the functions for working with faction management and team systems.
+This page documents the functions for working with factions and player groups.

 ---

 ## Overview

-The factions library provides a system for managing player factions, teams, and group affiliations within the Lilia framework.
-It handles faction registration, team setup, model management, and provides utilities for working with faction data.
-The library supports faction-specific colors, models, and metadata, and integrates with Garry's Mod's team system.
+The factions library (`lia.faction`) provides a comprehensive system for managing player factions, classes, and group hierarchies in the Lilia framework.
+It includes faction registration, class management, whitelist handling, and player grouping functionality.

+---

 ### lia.faction.register

 **Purpose**

-Registers a new faction with the given unique ID and data table.
-Handles localization, color, models, and sets up the team.
-Also precaches all faction models and stores the faction in the global indices and teams tables.
+Registers a new faction with the faction system.

 **Parameters**

-* `uniqueID` (*string*) - The unique identifier for the faction.
-* `data` (*table*) - The data table containing faction properties (name, desc, color, models, etc).
+* `factionData` (*table*): The faction data table containing name, color, etc.

 **Returns**

-* `index` (*number*) - The index assigned to the faction.
-* `faction` (*table*) - The faction table that was registered.
+*None*

 **Realm**